Gene regulation

 Based on our shared evolutionary origin, there are many similarities in the ways that prokaryotes and eukaryotes regulate gene expression.
 There are also many differences.
 All three domains of life use positive regulation (turning on gene expression), negative regulation (turning off gene expression), and co-regulation (turning multiple genes on or off together) to control gene expression, but there are some differences in the specifics of how these jobs are carried out between prokaryotes and eukaryotes.

-Similarities between prokaryotes and eukaryotes: promoters and regulatory elements
+Similarities between prokaryotes and eukaryotes: promoters and regulatory elements for transcription initiation

 Promoters are sites in the DNA where RNA polymerase binds to initiate transcription.
 Promoters also contain, or have near them, binding sites for transcription factors, which are DNA-binding proteins that can either help recruit, or repel, RNA polymerase.
 A regulatory element is a DNA sequence that certain transcription factors recognize and bind to in order to recruit or repel RNA polymerase.
 The promoter and the nearby transcription factor binding elements together regulate gene transcription.